venhow/UptoDL/README.md

 ### Download from Uptobox/Uptostream servers :

-Just run the Python script, or the realease executable, and wait for the loading to finish.
+Just run the Python script and wait for the Tor and Firefox proxies to load.
 Then enter an Uptobox/Uptostream link.
-Wait for the end of the loading and select a quality to download.
-Wait again for the end of the download and the compilation.
-After that, you will have your final video file.
+Wait for the loading to finish and select a quality to download.
+Wait again for the upload to finish and compile.
+After that you will have your final video file.

-**⚠️ WARNING : You MUST have at least one minute of content on Uptostream.
-The platform gives away about 2 hours for free.
-You must have at least one to start downloading.**

 ## 🔧 Credits